redradrat/redradrat/content/resume.md

 > Braintribe is a Vienna, Austria-based start-up, with a tech-heavy focus, developing a generic computing and data normalization platform, and various solutions on top of it.
 I spent some wonderfully rich and insightful years here, acquiring and honing skills and a well-rounded view on software architecture and abstraction design.
 Initially starting to work on test automation, my role quickly shifted towards engineering infrastructure automation solutions for the platform and implementing DevOps componentry for the development, test and deployment workflows.
 The move to the Cloud for the platform, as a scalable service to build solutions of any size and networking requirements, required me to build up a deep understanding of modern infrastructure architecture and operations and a strong skillset to develop such.
 Working in a start-up really is the greatest learning experience, from business to tech skills.
 Nothing is more unforgiving than the deep end…

-- Build, Design and Implement Product-based Cloud Services (Paas)
+* Build, Design and Implement Product-based Cloud Services (Paas)
-- Infrastructure Automation and Monitoring (DevOps, Continuous Deployment & Delivery)
+* Infrastructure Automation and Monitoring (DevOps, Continuous Deployment & Delivery)
-- Development (Monolith to Microservices, Serverless)
+* Hands-On Development (Go, Java, Ruby; Installers, DevX Tooling, Infrastructure, Test Automation)

 ## Technical Test Consultant
 **Tricentis, Austria**